LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/account/account-overview.md

 #### Account APIs to obtain customer profile data after successful registration

-You can retrieve all identities (UID and Profiles) associated with a specific Customer profile which exists in dashboard via these sets of APIs.
-You can view various details based on the APIs been used.
-There are the following types of Read Customer Profile APIs:
+You can use a set of APIs to retrieve all identities (UID and Profiles) associated with a specific Customer profile in the dashboard.
+These APIs provide various details, and there are different types of Read Customer Profile APIs available for viewing the required information.